RoderrickAD/LOTROToSpeech-EL-Fix-Voices/README.md

 [Lotro Companion](https://github.com/LotroCompanion) for providing database files with the NPC names and their gender to make it possible to dynamically select voice models

-[dt192](https://github.com/dt192) for also helping me with database files and for also creating the plugin necessary to help make LOTRO To Speech more dynamic when selectin voice models.
+[dt192](https://github.com/dt192) for also helping me with database files and for also creating the plugin necessary to help make LOTRO To Speech more dynamic when selecting voice models.

 [revcr](https://www.reddit.com/user/revcr/) for giving me his ElevenLabs API paid key to test audio generation (sorry for wasting your characters quota dude haha)